Vauxhall Bridge: Old Vauxhall Bridge

 Dodd submitted a scheme for a bridge at Vauxhall of 13 arches.
-However, soon after the 1809 Act was passed, he was dismissed by the Vauxhall Bridge Company and his design was abandoned.
+However, soon after the Vauxhall Bridge Act 1809 was passed, he was dismissed by the Vauxhall Bridge Company and his design was abandoned.
 John Rennie was commissioned to design and build the new bridge, and a stone bridge of seven arches was approved.
 On 9 May 1811, Lord Dundas laid the foundation stone of the bridge on the northern bank.

-The Vauxhall Bridge Company ran into financial difficulties and was unable to raise more than the £300,000 stipulated in the 1809 Act, and a new Act was passed in 1812 permitting the Company to build a cheaper iron bridge.
+The Vauxhall Bridge Company ran into financial difficulties and was unable to raise more than the £300,000 stipulated in the 1809 act, and a new Vauxhall Bridge and Approaches Act 1812 (52 Geo.
+3. c. cxlvii) was passed permitting the company to build a cheaper iron bridge.
 Rennie submitted a new design for an iron bridge of eleven spans, costing far less than the original stone design.
 Rennie's design was rejected, and instead construction began on a nine arch iron bridge designed by Samuel Bentham.
 Concerns were raised about the construction of the piers, and engineer James Walker was appointed to inspect the work.
 Walker's report led to the design being abandoned for the second time, and Walker himself was appointed to design and build a bridge of nine 78 ft cast-iron arches with stone piers, the first iron bridge to be built across the Thames.